AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 ---
-title: Convert non-UUID versioned content to UUID content
+title: Convert non-UUID content with versions to UUID content
-description: Learn how to migrate non-UUID content with 4.3.x versions.
+description: Learn how to migrate non-UUID content with versions to UUID content.

 ---
-# Migrate non-UUID versioned content
+# Migrate versioned content

 Perform these steps to migrate your non-UUID versioned content to UUID content.